byuweb/byu-theme-components/README.md

 # BYU Core Components
-This repository contains the "core" Web Components implementing the BYU theme redesign begun in 2017.
+This repository contains the "core" Web Components implementing the BYU theme.

 Specifically, it contains the following components:
 * byu-header